 Food Timing and the Circadian Metabolic Cycle: When You Eat Matters as Much as What You Eat

-In Brief When you eat matters as much as what you eat — the circadian alignment of food intake with the body’s digestive peak determines how completely nutrients are absorbed and how efficiently metabolic byproducts are cleared.
-The Korean medicine principle that the digestive system’s optimal function occurs in the morning and declines through the […]
+In Summary When you eat matters as much as what you eat — the circadian alignment of food intake with the body’s digestive peak influences how completely nutrients are absorbed and how efficiently metabolic byproducts are cleared.
+The Korean medicine principle that digestive function is strongest in the morning and declines through the evening aligns […]

 Why Rest Is a Clinical Requirement When Taking Herbal Medicine, Not an Optional Precaution

-In Brief Herbal medicine does not act in isolation — it works by providing substrates and directional signals that the body’s own regulatory systems use during the rest and recovery phase; without adequate rest, the medicine cannot complete its therapeutic work.
-The clinical instruction to “rest while taking herbal medicine” is not a precaution against […]
+In Summary Herbal medicine does not act in isolation — it works by providing substrates and directional signals that the body’s own regulatory systems use during the rest and recovery phase; without adequate rest, the medicine cannot complete its therapeutic work.
+The clinical instruction to “rest while taking herbal medicine” is not only a precaution […]

 Post-Menopausal Bone Loss: The Critical Decade and Why Resistance Training Is Non-Negotiable

-In Brief The decade following menopause is the most critical window for bone density preservation — estrogen loss accelerates osteoclast activity dramatically, and the resulting bone loss in this period is largely irreversible without intervention.
-Mechanical loading through resistance training is the only stimulus that directly activates osteoblast function; aerobic exercise, walking, and dietary calcium […]
+In Summary The decade following menopause is the most critical window for bone density preservation — estrogen loss accelerates osteoclast activity dramatically, and the resulting bone loss in this period is largely irreversible without intervention.
+Mechanical loading through resistance training is the stimulus that most directly activates osteoblast function; aerobic exercise, walking, and dietary calcium […]

 Cancer Cachexia: Why Wasting Kills — and What the Nutritional Model Misses

-In Brief Cancer cachexia kills approximately 20–30% of cancer patients directly — not the tumor itself, but the systemic metabolic collapse the tumor drives — making it one of the most underaddressed contributors to cancer mortality.
-Cachexia is not starvation and cannot be reversed by aggressive nutritional support alone; it is an active catabolic state […]
+In Summary Cancer cachexia is implicated in roughly 20–30% of cancer deaths — not the tumor itself, but the systemic metabolic collapse the tumor drives — making it one of the most underaddressed contributors to cancer mortality.
+Cachexia is not starvation and cannot be reversed by aggressive nutritional support alone; it is an active catabolic […]

 Sleep, DNA Repair, and Cancer Risk: The Nocturnal Window Most Patients Miss

-In Brief DNA repair is not a passive process — it is an active, energy-intensive cellular function that is tightly coupled to the circadian cycle, with the majority of critical repair occurring during slow-wave sleep.
-Chronic sleep deprivation does not merely impair cognitive function; it directly compromises the DNA repair window that determines whether the […]
+In Summary DNA repair is not a passive process — it is an active, energy-intensive cellular function tightly coupled to the circadian cycle, with much of the most critical repair occurring during slow-wave sleep.
+Chronic sleep deprivation does not merely impair cognitive function; it directly compromises the DNA repair window that determines whether the day’s […]

 The Molecular Cascade of Cancer: Initiation, Promotion, and Where Prevention Actually Works